bennyrags/dreamcatcher/README.md

 NOTE: this repo uses [mailgun (MG)](https://www.mailgun.com/) to send 'forgot password' emails.
 To fully enact this feature, you will need to set up an account on the MG website, and then add a few vars to the .env file:

--EMAIL_ADDRESS: email address from which you want to send these emails
+* EMAIL_ADDRESS: email address from which you want to send these emails
--MG_Domain: the domain used by MG to send the emails (there is a sandbox option)
+* MG_Domain: the domain used by MG to send the emails (there is a sandbox option)
--MG_Key: key provided by MG for validation
+* MG_Key: key provided by MG for validation

 * Start postgres if not running already by using `brew services start postgresql`
 * Run `npm run server`